AdobeDocs/experience-manager-65.de-DE/help/assets/bulk-approval.md

    ![Aufgabendetails-Sammlung](assets/task_details-collection.png)

 1. Click **[!UICONTROL Submit]**, and then click **[!UICONTROL Done]** to close the confirmation message.
 Eine Benachrichtigung für die neue Aufgabe wird an den Genehmiger gesendet.
-1. Melden Sie sich bei AEM Assets als Genehmiger an und gehen Sie zur Konsole „Assets“.
+1. Melden Sie sich bei Assets als Genehmiger an und gehen Sie zur Konsole „Assets“.
 To approve assets, click **[!UICONTROL Notifications]** and then select the review task from the list.
 1. In the **[!UICONTROL Review Task]** page, examine the details of the review task, and then click **[!UICONTROL Review]**.
 1. Alle Assets in der Sammlung sind auf der Prüfungsseite sichtbar.
 Select the assets and click **[!UICONTROL Approve/Reject]** to approve or reject assets, as appropriate.